Reslan-Tinawi/COVID-19-Visualization/README.md

 The visualizations are made with `plotly`, for running the jupyter lab, some packages need to be installed: [Plotly JupyterLab Support](https://github.com/plotly/plotly.py#jupyterlab-support-python-35)

-These extensions were used in creating the notebooks:
+The following extensions were used in creating the notebooks:

 - [jupyterlab-toc](https://github.com/jupyterlab/jupyterlab-toc): A Table of Contents extension for JupyterLab.